tpfk7/Portfolio-1-Project-Submission/README.md

 - As a new site user, I would like to see the title of the page at the top, so that I can always know what page I'm on.
 - As a new site user, I would like to have a navigation bar, so that I can navigate to each page easily.
+- As a new site user, I would like to have social media links, so that I can easily navigate to other sites.
 - As a new site user, I would like to have a form section, so that I can send a question to the site creator.
 - As a new site user, I would like to have a confirmation page, so that I can know my question was sent correctly.